42+ Years of Serving Injured Workers in Pennsylvania

-Assisting Victims of Workplace Explosions in Pennsylvania
+Workplace Explosions in Pennsylvania

 Dedicated Representation for Injured Workers

 Workers in certain industries such as construction, oil and gas, manufacturing and mining are at higher risk of being injured in an explosion accident.
 However, explosions can occur in any workplace and they can cause workers to suffer serious, sometimes fatal, injuries.
-For over three decades, the Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. have represented workers injured in all types of workplace accidents, including explosions.
+For over four decades, the experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. have represented workers injured in all types of workplace accidents, including explosions.

 Major Causes of Workplace Explosions